ACASI Volunteer Opportunities

 - You will be provided information on how to obtain a background check and finger print check.
-Associated fees are paid by the ACASI program.
+Associated fees can be reimbursed by the ACASI program.

 - ACASI will also conduct personal reference checks.

-- Once the orientation training is completed, volunteers will be matched with a mentee.
+- Once the orientation training and background clearances are successfully completed, volunteers will be matched with a mentee.